 During 1969 the club has had field trips once a month, guest speakers, various functions organized by the Social Committee.
-The club also has Fire Insurance and a Public Risk Policy.
+The club also has Fire Insurance and

-The Executive Coamittee is sure you have been able to develop your lapidory skills as well as make a lot of new friends through the club.
+The Executive Committee is sure you have been able to develop your lapidory skills as well as make a lot of new friends through the club.

-We thank you for your support throughout the last two years, and feel sure that the Diamond Valley Gem Club will continue to improve and become one of the
+We thank you for your support throughout the last two years, and feel sure that the Diamond Valley Gem Club will continue to improve and become one of the best Gem Clubs in Victoria.